maelfabien/maelfabien.github.io/_pages/blog.md

 # Latest Articles

+[EM for Gaussian Mixture Models and Hidden Markov Models](https://maelfabien.github.io/machinelearning/GMM/) : 140 detailed and visual slides on GMMs, HMMs and EM.
+Introducing GMMs as a clustering technique, comparing it with K-Means, details on how to train GMMs with EM, and overview of HMM training.

+["Disrupting Resilient criminal networks through data analysis" paper summary](https://maelfabien.github.io/machinelearning/sicilian/): A summary and data exploration of an interesting paper on criminal networks in the Sicilian MAFIA.

+["Structural Analysis of Criminal Network and Predicting Hidden Links using Machine Learning" paper summary](https://maelfabien.github.io/machinelearning/mlnetwork/): Summary and discussion of a paper tackling hidden link prediction as a supervised learning problem.

+["Social network analysis as a tool for criminal intelligence:understanding its potential from the perspective of intelligence analysts" paper summary](https://maelfabien.github.io/machinelearning/sn_crime/): A qualitative review on how Law Enforcement Agencies using Criminal Network Analysis tools, and my personal view on that.

 [SP - Voice Gender Detection web application](https://maelfabien.github.io/machinelearning/Speech11/#): How to extract relevant features and build a voice gender detection application using MFCC, GMMs and a provided dataset.

 [SP - Sound Visualization (3/3)](https://maelfabien.github.io/machinelearning/Speech10/#): Dive into spectrograms, chromagrams, tempograms, spectral power density and more...